Saturable Purcell filter for circuit quantum electrodynamics: Introduction

-Addition of Purcell filtering using a JQF could also be useful outside of the quantum computation context.
-E.g., in the hybrid systems setup of Ref.~\cite{lachance-quirion_science20}, the decoherence of the AA was found to be the main error source, to which the decay into the two transmission lines attached to the resonator was a major contribution.
-While the output transmission line could be filtered with an unsaturable Purcell filter, the input transmission line needs to pass through the control pulses for the AA, which is only possible to filter completely with a saturable Purcell filter such as a JQF.

 The rest of the article is organized as follows.
-In Sec.~\ref{sec_setup} we set up the theoretical model and choose the parameters.
+In Sec.~\ref{sec_setup} we describe our theoretical model and its associated parameters.
 In Sec.~\ref{sec_decay}, we show that the Purcell decay is suppressed by the JQF.
-In Sec.~\ref{sec_reflection}, we show that the JQF does not disturb the measurement of the AA.
-In Sec.~\ref{sec_control}, we show that AA can be controlled despite the presence of the JQF by finding the pulse shapes that implement a high-fidelity $\pi$-pulse.
+In Sec.~\ref{sec_measurement}, we show that the JQF does not disturb the measurement of the qubit.
+In Sec.~\ref{sec_control}, we show that the qubit can be controlled despite the presence of the JQF by finding the pulse shapes that implement a high-fidelity Pauli $\sigma_x$ gate.
 The article is concluded by Sec.~\ref{sec_conclusion}.